symfony/symfony-docs/validation.rst

     $ composer require symfony/validator

-If your project still use annotations, ``doctrine/annotations`` is also needed:
+If your project still uses annotations to define the validation constraints (as shown later in this article) you also need to install ``doctrine/annotations``:

 .. code-block:: terminal

     $ composer require doctrine/annotations

 .. note::

     If your application doesn't use Symfony Flex, you might need to do some